Lead in drinking water is "one of the greatest environmental threats we face as a country."

 Brita has a new filter called the Longlast that reduces lead by up to 99%.
 If you already have a Brita pitcher, you can replace your current filter with a Longlast filter.

-You can check the price and read the reviews at Amazon right here.
+You can check the price and read the reviews of the Longlast replacement filter at Amazon right here.

-There is only one pitcher model that comes with the Longlast filter.
-It's called the Monterey.
-Click here to see if it's available at Amazon.
+And now there are several Brita models that come with the Longlast filter.
+Click here to see which ones are available at Amazon.

 Conclusion: Which filter should I buy?